 The Federal Motor Carrier Safety Administration (FMCSA) regulates the commercial trucking industry.

-Below, I discuss a few FMCSA regulations:
+Below, are just a few of the FMCSA regulations:

 - Hours of service (the amount of time a driver can drive).
 The amount of driving and off-duty time is required to be recorded in the driver’s log.
-A good lawyer will analyze the driver’s log to determine if the truck driver violated FMCSA hours-of-service regulations (49 CFR Part 395).
+A good lawyer will analyze the driver’s log to determine if the commercial driver violated FMCSA hours-of-service regulations (49 CFR Part 395).
 The argument would be that the accident was caused by fatigue.

 - Drug and alcohol use.
 Even if the commercial driver was not “drunk” under state law, he or she may have violated federal regulations.
 Under these regulations, “no driver shall report for duty or remain on duty requiring the performance of safety-sensitive functions while having an alcohol concentration of 0.04 or greater” (49 CFR Part §382.201).
 In addition, the regulations prohibit commercial vehicle drivers from consuming alcohol while behind the wheel (382.205) or four hours before driving (382.207).
 FMCSA regulations also require motor carriers to implement a successful controlled-substances-use-and-alcohol-misuse program.